Streaming Naija: Squid Game Season 2 Review: The Harsh Reality Nigerians See Under Tinubu’s Economy

 Season 2 delves deeper into the societal implications of wealth disparity.
 When the rich get richer while the poor grow poorer, money becomes the ultimate tool of power and control.

-This mirrors real-world struggles in Nigeria, where citizens are forced to take out loans for education, rely on handouts for survival, and watch as microbusinesses collapse under economic strain.
-Yet, these harsh realities coexist with record-breaking government spending, increased borrowing power, and a push for foreign investments.
+This mirrors real-world struggles in Nigeria, where citizens are forced to take out loans for education, not resisting free food donations even with glaring fates like stampedes that awaits them, relying on handouts for survival, and watching as their microbusinesses crumble under economic strain.
+Yet, these harsh realities coexist with record-breaking government spending's, increased borrowing power, and a push for perceived foreign investments.
+It’s a stark reminder of the societal divide between those who are at the top and those who can barely survive—a theme Squid Game masterfully captures.

 Who Won Squid Game Season 2?

 Lee Jung-jae’s performance as Gi-hun continues to shine, portraying the psychological toll of reentering the games after his traumatic victory in Season 1.
+Some commentaries said: "Ji-hun is still an idiot and that's great."

 What Makes Squid Game Season 2 Stand Out?